MicrochipTech/samd21cn_dac_mu/SAMD21_CN_DAC_UARTUserInput/README.md

 ## Description
 This project demonstrates how to configure the DAC (Digital to Analog Converter) peripheral of the ATSAMD21.
-The user can change the output waveform's frequency by entering an integer between 0 and 1023.
+The user can test the DAC conversion accuracy and correctness by entering an integer between 0 and 1023, and measuring the voltage generated.

 ## Software Used